IVenzon/cse15l-lab-reports/Lab-Reports/week-1-lab-report.md

 Note that the $ is part of the terminal and you do not need to type it yourself.
 You will also need to replace ___ with the letters at the end of your course account name (there can be two or three letters).

+If you get the message above, type 'yes' and then press enter.

+Now enter the password you set earlier for your course account.
+Keep in mind that while you type your password you will not see any changes to the terminal window.
+Don't worry, this is the normal, intended behavior.
+Once you finish typing your password, just hit enter and you should see this message pop up.

+Congrats, you're now connected remotely to a computer in the CSE basement!
+Any commands that you enter and run from now on will be executed on that computer.

 ## Step 3: Trying out some commands:

+Now that you're logged in remotely, you can start typing out some commands!